Note that USENET contains impersonations and forgeries of "Dan Kettler" and "Bruce Daniel Kettler."

 e-mail addresses in the headers.

-There was a URL for the FAQs regarding the creation of alt.groups.
+URL for the FAQs regarding the creation of alt.groups is linked

-and it showed that there are no official votes taken regarding alt groups, and
+and it shows that there are no official votes taken regarding alt groups, and

 there is no mention of charters regarding the creation of an alt group, either